vohonen/arena-infra/README.md

 5. **Test the setup**:
 - ssh into the machine with `ssh arena-<machine_name>`, then run `python3 -c "import torch; print(torch.__version__)"` to make sure the environment is set up correctly.
 - run `bash ~/management/test_em.sh` to easily check pytorch is installed on all the machines.
+- try that you can connect to the machine using `Remote-SSH: Connect to Host...` in VSCode.

 6. **(optional) adding details and credentials to the machines**:
 - you can make it so that the users can push to a branch of the arena repo, by automatically deploying the branch to the machine when it is pushed to.
 This is done by adding a deploy key to the repo, and copying the ssh key to the machines, most easily done with the script `python3 ./management/setup_em.py`.